During the lease term in Orkney Springs

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental property.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental property.
 However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Orkney Springs.
+We will never abuse the right of entrance or use it to agitate renters in Orkney Springs.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good archive for landlords in Orkney Springs
+a good reference for landlords in Orkney Springs

-- Before you rent out your rental in Orkney Springs
+- Before you lease out your rental in Orkney Springs

 - Collections and evictions